 The results of all votes shall be recorded, including the vote of each member’s vote by name, on all votes taken by the Board.
 A written ballot, if used, shall identify the individual Board member by name and their vote, and shall be announced during the meeting at which the vote occurred.
 Secret ballots are prohibited.

-Each member’s vote on all motions will be recorded in the minutes.

 Abstaining from Vote

 Any conflicts of interest will be handled in accordance with ORS 244.120 and Board policy BBFA – Board Member Ethics and Conflicts of Interest.
 Board member abstentions will be documented in the meeting minutes or recording.

-If a Board member chooses to abstain from voting, and the abstention is due to a conflict of interest, the Board member will state the reason for the abstention and such abstention will be recorded.

 Parliamentary Procedure

-Official Board business will be transacted by motion or resolution at properly noticedduly called regular or special meetings.
+Official Board business will be transacted by motion or resolution at properly noticed meetings.

 Except as otherwise provided by state law and/or Board policy, the rules of parliamentary procedure comprised in Robert’s Rules of Order Newly Revised, “Procedure in Small Boards” as modified by the Board will govern the Board in its deliberation.
-Modifications will include the following: Motions will all be seconded prior to consideration for discussion by the Board and motions to close or limit debate will be acceptable.
+Modifications include the following: Motions will all be seconded prior to consideration for discussion by the Board and motions to close or limit debate will be acceptable.

 The Board chair will decide all questions relative to points of order, subject to an appeal to the Board.